Gold price up in Azerbaijan

 By Trend

 Gold price increased in Azerbaijan on Dec.
-20, compared to the prices on Dec.
-19, Trend reports referring to the data published by the Central Bank of Azerbaijan (CBA).
+27 compared to the price on Dec.
+26, Trend reports referring to the data published by the Central Bank of Azerbaijan (CBA).

-The price of gold increased by 2.2015 manat and amounted to slightly over 2,514 manat per ounce.
+The price of gold increased by over 16.9 manat and amounted to over 2,572 manat per ounce.

-The price of silver increased by 0.023 manat and amounted to over 28.9 manat per ounce.
+The price of silver decreased by 0.0988 manat and amounted to 30.5 manat per ounce.

-The price of platinum increased by 1.377 manat and amounted to 1,590 manat per ounce.
+The price of platinum increased by over 3.07 manat and amounted to 1,618 manat per ounce.

-The price of palladium decreased by 29.2 manat and amounted to 3,305 manat per ounce.
+The price of palladium increased by 29.8 manat and amounted to 3,246 manat per ounce.

 |